 This comparison will mainly focus on how Home Assistant and Node-RED automate smart devices.
 I won’t be listing every single integration each application has or detailing how you can build a UI using Node-RED.

 - How I use Home Assistant and Node-RED: The best of both worlds

 - What should beginners do?

 Advantages of using Home Assistant

 Home Assistant has many more integrations than Node-RED.
 Most of these integrations work “out of the box” and don’t need any separate installation.
-With Node-RED you’ll need to install multiple nodes to get all of the integrations working.
-And even then it might not even come close to the range of components Home Assistant supports.
+With Node-RED, you will need to install multiple nodes to get all integrations functioning.
+And even then, it might not even come close to the range of components Home Assistant supports.

 You can create simple or complex automations using YAML or the web-based editor.
 While the configuration of an automation isn’t as visual as it is with Node-RED, the whole process is becoming more user-friendly with each and every update.